Finding the Best Banks in Maryland

 Furthermore, the bank offers three different personal savings account options including one designed for children younger than 18 years old.
 Its standard eSavings account requires no minimum opening deposit, minimum balance requirement or monthly maintenance fees.

 The award-winning BB&T mobile app earned a 4.3 out of 5 star rating on Google Play and was ranked among the top 100 apps in finance on the Apple Store.
 It offers features like mobile check deposit and bill pay.
-Also allows you create budgets and track spending via interactive digital tools.
+It also allows you to create budgets and track spending via interactive digital tools.

 Best Customer Service: TD Bank